mattBungate/HONOURS-nflModel/README.md

 ---

-### Version Major Changes | V.1.0.0
+### Version Major Changes | V.1.5.1 -> V.2.0.0
-This is the development of the initial model.
+The focus of this version is implementing a proper sense of time to the model.
+The main difference will be changing State.plays_remaining to State.seconds_remaining.
+This also allows a game clock to be implemented.
+With these two changes the model can begin optimising time management.
+With this in mind, the action space will also be expanded to include time sensitive plays

 #### Implementation:
-- [x] Recursive function: Calculates the value of the state and the optimal decision: All state space can be inputted into function
-- [x] Action space functions: Function for each action that is called in recursive function
+##### Plays to Seconds
+- [ ] Update data_processing.py to include probabilities to include length of play
+- [ ] Change State.plays_remaining to State.seconds_remaining
+- [ ] Update all action functions to account for State change
+##### Game Clock
+- [ ] Add binary indicator to State to represent whether the clock is ticking or not
-- [ ] Memoization
+- [ ] Add data about the typical time between plays
-- [ ] Change inputs into 1 state space object
+- [ ] Change action functions to account for new binary indicator & clock
-- [ ] Ensure defense is properly implemented (does not have timeout option but can play, punt or field goal.
-Ensure state transitions are correct)
+##### Expanding Action Space
+- [ ] Spike
+- [ ] Kneel
+- [ ] Kneel out game (new terminal case)
+- [ ] Use minimal time for play
+- [ ] Run down clock with plays